Public Cloud Services Washington DC

 A cloud is an IT environment where an organization’s computing resources are housed remotely and accessed over the Internet.
 In a public cloud, those resources are owned by a third-party provider and obtained as a service by a customer base.
 An organization’s entire IT environment can be cloud-based, or a subset of elements, such as the operating infrastructure (operating systems), user applications (such as Microsoft Office 360), data, developer tools and testing environments, and network security elements.

 What are the benefits of a public cloud?

 There are three main benefits to a properly established and configured public cloud environment:

-Scalability: A public cloud environment is ideal for small and medium organizations, as well as project-based business environments because the organization only pays for the resources it actually consumes on the cloud.
-Project-based organizations, where computing requirements and staffing rise and fall constantly based on active projects can add and remove resources as projects begin and end, making the IT resources efficiently used and no need to build overcapacity into the environment.
+Scalability: A public cloud environment is ideal for small and medium organizations, as well as project-based business environments because the organization only pays for the resources it consumes on the cloud.
+Project-based organizations, where computing requirements and staffing rise and fall based continuously on active projects, can add and remove resources as projects begin and end, making the IT resources efficiently used and no need to build overcapacity into the environment.

-Upgrades: Most public cloud providers are constantly updating their systems.
+Upgrades: Most public cloud providers are continually updating their systems.
 Users are freed of the need to invest time in installing these upgrades on their own, which is a great benefit.

 ETTE Can Help

 After reading about all the requirements to properly set up and maintain a public cloud environment, one might wonder if IT personnel costs are saved at all.
 The answer is a resounding yes if you choose ETTE to provide IT environmental management services.
 ETTE has extensive experience configuring and maintaining public cloud organizational IT environments.
 As a provider specializing in security systems, we can ensure your network is as safe as it can be, based on your organization’s unique needs and budget.
 ETTE also has an entire team of IT experts on various elements on hand who can provide a breadth of expertise not usually present in a single IT provider.
 Contact us to find out more about our surprisingly affordable, managed IT options.